Resampling-based multi-resolution false discovery exceedance control: Introduction

 \section{Introduction}

-Prominent ways of adjusting for multiple testing are familywise error rate (FWER) and false discovery rate (FDR) control \citp{goeman2014multiple,cui2021handbook}.
+Prominent ways of adjusting for multiple testing are \emph{Familywise Error Rate} (FWER) control and controlling the mean or a quantile of the \emph{False Discovery Proportion} (FDP) \citp{goeman2014multiple,cui2021handbook}.
 The FWER is the probability that there are one or more false positive findings.
 Controlling the FWER means ensuring that this probability is at most some prespecified value $\alpha\in(0,1)$.
-FDR control means ensuring that the expected value of the false discovery proportion (FDP) remains below some small value.
-Here, the FDP is the proportion of false positives among all rejected or selected hypotheses.
+The FDP is the proportion of false positives among all rejected or selected hypotheses.

-Apart from FWER and FDR control, a common multiple testing criterion is false discovery exceedance (FDX) control \citp{van2004augmentation,korn2004controlling,korn2007investigation,romano2005exact, lehmann2005generalizations, romano2006stepup,romano2006stepdown, romano2007control,guo2007generalized,farcomeni2009generalized,roquain2011type,guo2014further,sun2015false, delattre2015new,dohler2020controlling}.
-There are also methods that provide simultaneous bounds for FDPs; these methods can in principle also be used for FDX control, although they are not designed for it \citp{genovese2006exceedance,goeman2011multiple,goeman2019simultaneous,hemerik2019permutation, blanchard2020post,katsevich2020simultaneous,vesely2023permutation,durand2025fast}.
-FDX control means ensuring that the FDP is at most $\gamma\in[0,1)$ with probability at least $1-\alpha$, with $\alpha$ and $\gamma$ prespecified.
-Since both $\alpha$ and $\gamma$ can be chosen, each FDX approach represents a broad range of possible methods.
+Controlling a quantile of the FDP is usually called \emph{False Discovery eXceedance} (FDX) control, or sometimes simply \emph{FDP control} \citp{van2004augmentation,korn2004controlling,korn2007investigation,romano2005exact, lehmann2005generalizations, romano2006stepup,romano2006stepdown, romano2007control,guo2007generalized,farcomeni2009generalized,roquain2011type,guo2014further,sun2015false, delattre2015new,dohler2020controlling}.
+FDX control means ensuring that the FDP is at most $\gamma$ with probability at least $1-\alpha$, with $\alpha$ and $\gamma\in[0,1)$ prespecified.
+There are also methods that provide simultaneous confidence bounds for FDPs \citp{genovese2006exceedance,goeman2011multiple,rosenblatt2018all,goeman2019simultaneous,hemerik2019permutation, blanchard2020post,katsevich2020simultaneous,vesely2023permutation,durand2025fast}.
+These methods can in principle also be used for FDX control, although they are not optimized for it.
+Indeed, since they provide a range of simultaneous FDP bounds, they do not focus their power on a particular FDP bound $\gamma$, like FDX methods.

+Since in FDX methods both $\alpha$ and $\gamma$ can be chosen, each FDX approach represents a broad range of possible methods.
 For example, note that when $\gamma=0$, one obtains FWER control.
-Further, when $\alpha=0.5$, one ensures that $\pr(FDP\leq \gamma)\geq 0.5$, which means that the \emph{median} of the FDP is kept below $\gamma$.
-This is the same as FDR control, except that the median instead of the mean is controlled.
+Further, when $\alpha=0.5$, one ensures that $\pr(FDP\leq \gamma)\geq 0.5$, which means that the \emph{median} of the FDP is kept below $\gamma$ \citp{hemerik2025nonparametric}.
+This is the same as controlling the mean of the FDP (the \emph{false discovery rate}), except that the median instead of the mean is controlled.
 This illustrates that FDX methods are very versatile.